bobclarke/hello-adv/README.md

 - An internet connection :)

 ## How to run
+On the host OS, run the following commands:
-- clone this repo
+- git clone git@github.com:bobclarke/hello-adv.git && cd hello-adv
-- run "vagrant up"
+- vagrant up

 The resultant VirtualBox VM will have an IP address of 10.1.1.100 and a hostname of jupiter.
 (This, along with memory an vcpu count can be changed by editing VagrantFile)